Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 * Barcode-Complement Modes

-QR codes and Data Matrix codes can be read even if they are incomplete due to reasons like misprinting.
+QR codes and Data Matrix codes can be picked up even if they are incomplete.
 Read more on [How to decode incomplete barcodes](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-barcode-complememt-modes.html?ver=latest).

 The parameter for this case is called [ `BarcodeComplementMode` ](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-complement-modes.html?ver=latest) which has only one available mode at present: "General".